matthew-tucker/matthew-tucker.github.io/research/index.md

 # Research Interests

-My research interests are a combination of

 ## Grammar, Memory, and Parsing

-> Are grammatical principles used in language comprehension and/or production?
+> How are grammatical representations used in language comprehension and/or production?

+I am interested in the ways in which grammatical principles are used by speakers and comprehenders of language in real-time.
+I use experimental methodologies to determine to when and how linguistic representations play a role in determining behavior in parsing.
+This involves questioning how linguistic representations are stored in and retrieved from memory, as well as how predictions are made for upcoming structure.
+In this domain I have been most concerned with the processing of <span class="construct">dependencies</span> --- relationships between words that hold over a distance.

 ## Theoretical Mophology

-> What are the primitive units of and operations which act upon words?
+> What are the primitive units and operations which constitute words?

 ## Theoretical Syntax